Published on August 13, 2024

 Problems that may go along with hay fever include:

 • Reduced quality of life.
-Hay fever can interfere with your enjoyment of activities and cause you to be less productive.
+Hay fever can interfere with enjoyment of activities and cause you to be less productive.
 For many people, hay fever symptoms lead to missing work or school.

 • Worsening asthma.
 Hay fever can worsen symptoms of asthma, such as coughing and wheezing.